andreawidjaja/stat159-fall2016-project3/README.md

 	* produces all relevant information regarding packages and the current session to stdout
 * clean
 	* cleans up all generated data from project

+License
+--
+There is a LICENSE file containing relevant legal information about this product.